by Markus Kuhn

 Limitations: The library was not designed for machine architectures with registers smaller than 32 bits (e.g., old MS-DOS C compilers, 8/16-bit microcontrollers or DSPs) on which a number of very efficient optimization techniques used in this software are not effective.
 For maximum performance, a 32-bit processor is required (64-bit systems work fine, too).
 On architectures with 16-bit pointer arithmetic, only very small images can be processed.

-Applications: Examples of standard data transfer formats that encapsulate JBIG1 streams include Zenographics Zj-stream, TIFF-FX (RFC 2301), and fax.
+Applications: Examples of standard data transfer formats that encapsulate JBIG1 streams include Zenographics Zj-stream, QPDL (Quick Page Description Language, aka SPL2, used by some Samsung and Xerox printers), TIFF-FX (RFC 2301), and fax.

 Public licence: You can use JBIG-KIT free of charge under the conditions of the GNU General Public Licence.
 Linking JBIG-KIT statically or dynamically with other modules is making a combined work based on JBIG-KIT.
 Thus, the terms and conditions of the GNU General Public License cover the whole combination.

 Commercial licence: Alternatively, you can also get a commercial licence for JBIG-KIT for applications that are incompatible with GPL requirements.
-This software licence will still require you to obtain any necessary patent licences yourself.
-For details, please contact Robert Fender at Cambridge Enterprise (firstname.lastname@example.org, +44 1223 765793).
+For details, please contact Lily Chan at Cambridge Enterprise (firstname.lastname@example.org, +44 1223 764792).

 Patents: Annex E of the JBIG1 standard lists a number of patents that might once have been applicable to implementations.
 These have now expired worldwide.
 More details ...